Multi-unit Auction over a Social Network: Model and problem formulation

 An ideal mechanism should meet a number of requirements: First, it should incentivise buyers to participate in the auction, and truthfully report their neighbours and valuations.
 Then, it should maximally allocate items without causing deficit to the seller.
 Last, it should achieve a target level of social welfare.
 To formally define these properties, we introduce the following notions: \begin{itemize}[leftmargin=*] \item The {\em utility} $u_i(\theta')$ of the buyer $i$ is defined as $v_{i} \pi_{i}-p_{i}$. \item The {\em social welfare} $\SW(\theta')$ of the mechanism $\M$ is the sum of the utilities of all the agents, i.e., $\sum_{i=1}^n v_{i} \pi_{i}$. \item The {\em optimal social welfare} $\SW_{\opt}$ is the sum of the top-$m$ valuations in $\theta$. \item The {\em revenue} $\RV(\theta')$ is the sum of the payment of all buyers, i.e., $\sum_{i=1}^n p_{i}$. \end{itemize} In the next definition, let $\theta'_{-i}\coloneqq (\theta'_1,\ldots,\theta'_{i-1},\theta'_{i+1},\ldots,\theta'_n)$ denote the profiles of all buyers but $i$.

-\begin{definition} Let $\M$ be a mechanism. \begin{enumerate}[leftmargin=*] \item $\M$ is {\em incentive compatible} (IC) if for any buyer reporting truthfully is a dominant strategy: for all $i\in B$, all global profiles $\theta'$ and $\theta''$, we have $u_i(\theta_i, \theta_{-i}')\geq u_i(\theta_i'',\theta_{-i}'')$ \footnote{As $r_i''$ may be different from $r_i'$, some agents $j$ who are reachable in $G_{\theta'}$ may become unreachable had we replace $\theta'_i$ with $\theta''_i$. $\theta''_{-i}$ is obtained from $\theta'_{-i}$ by replacing $\theta'_j$ with the silent profile for all such agents $j$.}. \item $\M$ is {\em individually rational} (IR) if any buyer by reporting truthfully receives non-negative utility. \item $\M$ is {\em non-deficit} (ND) if for any global profile $\theta'$, the revenue is non-negative, i.e., $\RV(\theta')\geq 0$. \item $\M$ is {\em non-wasteful} (NW) if all items are allocated to buyers (up to the number of reachable buyers), i.e., for any global profile $\theta'$, $\sum_{i \in V_{\theta'} \backslash \{s\}}\pi_i(\theta') = \min\{m,|V_{\theta'}|-1\}$. \item $\M$ is {\em efficient} if it achieves optimal social welfare, i.e., for any $\theta'$, $\SW(\theta')=\SW_{\opt}$. \end{enumerate} \end{definition} Def.~\ref{def:ic} lays out ideal properties for individuals (e.g., IC and IR) and for the entire network (e.g., ND and NW).
+\begin{definition} Let $\M$ be a mechanism. \begin{enumerate}[leftmargin=*] \item $\M$ is {\em incentive compatible} (IC) if for any buyer reporting truthfully is a dominant strategy: for all $i\in B$, all global profiles $\theta'$ and $\theta''$, we have $u_i(\theta_i, \theta_{-i}')\geq u_i(\theta_i'',\theta_{-i}'')$ \footnote{As $r_i''$ may be different from $r_i'$, some agents $j$ who are reachable in $G_{\theta'}$ may become unreachable had we replace $\theta'_i$ with $\theta''_i$. $\theta''_{-i}$ is obtained from $\theta'_{-i}$ by replacing $\theta'_j$ with the silent profile for all such agents $j$.}. \item $\M$ is {\em individually rational} (IR) if any buyer by reporting truthfully receives non-negative utility. \item $\M$ is {\em non-deficit} (ND) if for any global profile $\theta'$, the revenue is non-negative, i.e., $\RV(\theta')\geq 0$. \item $\M$ is {\em non-wasteful} (NW) if all items are allocated to buyers (up to the number of reachable buyers), i.e., for any global profile $\theta'$, $\sum_{i \in V_{\theta'} \backslash \{s\}}\pi_i(\theta') = \min\{m,|V_{\theta'}|-1\}$. \item $\M$ is {\em efficient} if it achieves optimal social welfare, i.e., for any $\theta'$, $\SW(\theta')=\SW_{\opt}$. \end{enumerate} \end{definition} Def.~\ref{def:ic} lays out ideal properties for individuals (e.g., IC and IR) and for the entire network (e.g. ND and NW).
 For standard auctions (without social network), mechanisms are expected to be efficient.
-This, however, is not possible for diffusion auctions as no diffusion auction mechanism can simultaneously satisfy IC, IR, ND and efficiency \cite{takanashi2019efficiency}.
-In subsequent sections, we present two mechanisms for multi-unit diffusion auctions.
-The first mechanism, MUDAN, ensures IC, IR, ND, NW, and a weakened form of efficiency.
-The second mechanism, MUDAR, achieves efficiency, IR, ND, NW, and a weakened notion of IC.
+This, however, is impossible for diffusion auctions as no diffusion auction mechanism can simultaneously satisfy IC, IR, ND and efficiency \cite{takanashi2019efficiency}.
+In subsequent sections, we present a new multi-unit diffusion auction mechanism.